By placing focus on underreported stories and coverage of marginalized communities, we enable inclusive, award-winning and transformative reporting.

 Learn more about our community’s impact in our 2022 round-up and our 2021 Impact Report.

-At a time when reporters who spotlight women’s rights are still attacked or persecuted, our fellows persist in producing stories that run in top outlets — and fill an unmet need for content from a diversity of perspectives.
+At a time when reporters who spotlight undertold stories and hold power to account are still attacked or persecuted, our fellows persist in producing stories that run in top outlets — and fill an unmet need for content from a broad range of perspectives.